ACEmulator/ACE/docs/CUSTOM_WEENIES.md

 - WCIDs must be chosen for this exact world.
 Do not overwrite an existing WCID unless replacing that object is intentional.
 - Test new content on a disposable save before relying on it in a long-lived world.

 AceForge v0.3.36 is an independent MIT-licensed project.
-It is linked for convenience and is not bundled with ACE Single Player.
+It is linked for convenience and is not bundled with OpenDereth.